Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 ### Gossip and Failure Detection

-Another approach that avoids relying on a single-node view to make a decision is a gossip-style failure detection service [VANRENESSE98], which uses gossip (see “Gossip Dissemination”) to collect and distribute states of neighboring processes.
+Another approach that avoids relying on a single-node view to make a decision is a gossip-style failure detection service, which uses gossip (see “Gossip Dissemination”) to collect and distribute states of neighboring processes.

 Each member maintains a list of other members, their heartbeat counters, and timestamps, specifying when the heartbeat counter was incremented for the last time.
 Periodically, each member increments its heartbeat counter and distributes its list to a random neighbor.